 If the year is a train, the High Holidays (AKA High Holy Days) are its engine.
 A delicate blend of joy and solemnity, feasting and fasting, prayer and inspiration make up the spiritually charged head of the Jewish year.

 The High Holiday season begins during the month of Elul, when the shofar is sounded every weekday morning, a clarion call to return to G‑d in advance of the sacred days that lay ahead.

 The two-day holiday of Rosh Hashanah is the head of the Jewish year, the time when G‑d reinvests Himself in creation as we crown Him king of the universe through prayer, shofar blasts, and celebration.

-Yom Kippur 2022 begins before sundown on Tuesday, October 4, and ends after nightfall on Wednesday, October 5.
+Yom Kippur 2023 begins before sundown on Sunday, September 24, and ends after nightfall on Monday, September 25.
+Full Yom Kippur Schedule

 But it does not end there.
 The otherworldliness of the High Holidays is then channeled into the festive holidays of Sukkot and Simchat Torah, which bring the annual fall holiday season to a most joyous conclusion.

 Sukkot and Simchat Torah at the Jewish Community of Cyprus

 Sukkot and Simchat Torah are two major Jewish holidays that are celebrated in the fall season.
 These holidays are not only an opportunity to connect with family and friends, but they also present an opportunity to give back to the community.
 One of the most important ways to give back during these holidays is through charitable donations.

 The Jewish Community of Cyprus is a non-profit organization that provides a wide range of services to the Jewish community in Cyprus.
 This includes educational programs, religious services, and social events.
 The organization is funded entirely through donations, which makes it crucial for members of the community to give generously during Sukkot and Simchat Torah.